Exploring wind direction and SO2 concentration by circular-linear density estimation: Background

-The mixture copula (\ref{copula_new_family2}) will be referred to as the \textit{reflected} copula of $\tilde c(\cdot,\cdot)$.
+The mixture copula (\ref{copcirlin:copula_new_family2}) will be referred to as the \textit{reflected} copula of $\tilde c$.
 The parameter $\alpha$ also measures the deviation from independence, which is a limit case as $\alpha$ tends to zero.
-The copula density surface can be seen in Figure \ref{copula_examples} (right plot).
+The copula density surface can be seen in Figure \ref{copcirlin:copula_examples} (right plot).
 In this example, the copula density surface shows five modes concentrated in the corners and the middle point of the unit square, and the peakedness of the modes increases as $\alpha$ grows.\\

 These three families will be considered in the simulation study.
-It should be also mentioned that the copula representation poses some computational advantages in order to reproduce by simulation data samples from circular--linear distributions (see Section \ref{simul}).
-Finally, although this work is focused on the circular--linear case, some comments will be also made about circular--circular distributions.
+It should be also mentioned that the copula representation poses some computational advantages in order to reproduce by simulation data samples from circular-linear distributions (see Section \ref{copcirlin:simul}).
+Finally, although this work is focused on the circular-linear case, some comments will be also made about circular-circular distributions.